PrestaShop/open-source/content/maintainers-guide/processes/reviewing-pull-requests.md

 ---
-title: Reviewing and approving Pull Requests
+title: How to review and approve Pull Requests
-weight: 30
+aliases:
+  - /maintainers-guide/reviewing-pull-requests/
 ---

 <style>